How to Develop A Successful China Public Relations Strategy

 3. China Public Relations: Fake News In China

 With the increasing reliance on the Internet, many people have begun to read news through social media platforms, which include digital giants like WeChat and Weibo.
-Apart from traditional news agencies, many “self-media” – independently operated social media accounts, also produce and broadcast news.
+Apart from traditional news agencies, many “self-media” or “We-media,” independently operated social media accounts, also produce and broadcast news.

 Many of these “self-media” accounts have hundreds of thousands of followers giving them significant sway over public opinion.
 While some are more reliable than others, they are not official news outlets.
 Many of these accounts spread unverified news, which has led to a serious “fake news” problem in China.